Villjoie/LMASD-G/README.md

-# LMASD-G — Looking at Multiple Attributes for a Single Decision: Gender Recognition at Long Range
+# When Gender is Hard to See: Multi-Attribute Support for Long-Range Recognition

-**LMASD-G** is a multimodal architecture (CLIP + text→vision cross-attention) for **face-independent gender recognition** at **long distances** (≈10–120 m) and challenging viewpoints (30°, 60°, 90°).
-The model combines ***soft biometrics*** (beard, moustache, hairstyle, upper, lower, feet, accessories) with a pure visual pathway, fused via cross-attention.
-We evaluate on the unified **U-DetAGReID** benchmark (DetReIDx + AG-ReID.v2), reporting distance/height-stratified analyses and attention maps for interpretability.
+**When Gender is Hard to See: Multi-Attribute Support for Long-Range Recognition** presents a multimodal vision–language architecture (CLIP + text→vision cross-attention) for face-independent and occlusion-tolerant gender recognition at long-range distances (≈10–120 m) and challenging viewpoints (30°, 60°, 90°).
+The model combines ***soft biometrics*** (beard, moustache, hairstyle, upper clothing, lower clothing, feet, accessories) with a pure visual pathway, fused through cross-attention.
+Evaluation is conducted on the unified **U-DetAGReID** benchmark (DetReIDx + AG-ReID.v2), including distance- and height-stratified analyses and attention-map visualizations for interpretability.

 > **Core idea:** “**multiple details** for **a single decision**” — many weak cues, aligned through language–vision fusion, become robust and auditable when the face is not informative.